OnePlus Nord's YouTube docuseries is really weird, but I can't stop watching it

 Again, the frenzied pace of the video may all be for dramatic effect -- especially considering the video ends with a cliffhanger-esque acknowledgement of the COVID-19 outbreak.
 And I'm sure all will be resolved by the fourth episode.
 But I don't know what good it does to let people in on the workplace drama that unfolded during the phone's development.
 People rarely want to see how the sausage is made because, frankly, it's uncomfortable to know.
 And the only thing worse than interoffice fighting is to watch interoffice fighting at another company I don't even work for.

 At one point in the video, a designer, Matthias Czaja, says the visual identity of the OnePlus Nord is supposed to be "very clean and calm…" Given what the first episode showed so far though, the process is anything but.
 Nevertheless, I'll still be watching, because why not?
 (And spoiler alert!
-The phone gets made, and we went hands-on already.)
+The phone gets made, and we went hands-on with the OnePlus Nord already.)

 Discuss: OnePlus Nord's YouTube docuseries is really weird, but I can't stop watching it